aldingsgit/aldingsgit.github.io/index.md

 <ig src="images/EQ_6.JPG?raw=true"/>

-We don't have to think too hard to see that the prior and posterior distributions are reversed in terms of sequencing of predictor versus outcome or probability of Θ given observation data versus P of observing data given Θ.
+We don't have to think too hard to see that the prior and posterior distributions are reversed in terms of sequencing of predictor versus outcome or probability of Θ given observation data versus P of observing data given Θ:

+EQ_12

 For those who are rusty on their stats terminology, the density function is simply a bar graph of the relative frequency of observing some categorical or continuous variable within the entire populations.